-After travelling a few miles to attend one of the UK's most glamorous film festivals, aspiring screenwriters develop skills that will set them apart from the rest when producers read their scripts.
+After travelling a few miles to attend one of the UK's glamorous film festivals, aspiring screenwriters develop skills that will set them apart when producers read their scripts.

-Also, before concluding this section, it is essential to state that for those who are willing to take a vacation attending international film festivals, the best ones are in world-renowned cities such as Cannes, Venice, Toronto, and Berlin.
+And for those who are willing to travel to international film festivals, the best ones are in world-renowned cities such as Cannes, Venice, Toronto, and Berlin.

 "Make your life a masterpiece; imagine no limitations on what you can be, have, or do." -Brian Tracy

-There is no doubt about it, at one point (or many) in your career you will face writer's block.
+At any point in your career as a screenwriter, you may be plagued with writer's block.
 There is nothing more frustrating to a writer than experiencing periods of lacklustre imagination.

 How does one get inspired?

-There are many distinct manners in which screenwriters can get inspired.
-For example, it is interesting to mention that many brilliant ideas stem from a single question, subject, or mental image.
-Therefore, if you limit yourself to the confines of your home or office, you're not giving your mind new material to analyse.
+Screenwriters can find inspiration in different ways.
+Many brilliant ideas stem from a single question, subject, or mental image so, if you limit yourself to the confines of your home or office, you're not giving your mind new material to analyse.

-We highly recommend leaving the house to take a walk, visit a museum, go for a hike, or eat at your favourite restaurant to get inspiration from even the most essential things in life.
-Also, we know that as a struggling screenwriter, you probably don’t have the most significant budget; however, travelling does a fantastic job clearing the mind.
+How about taking a walk?
+Visit a museum, go for a bike ride or eat at your favourite restaurant to find inspiration from even these simple acts.
+As a struggling screenwriter, you might not have the most significant budget; however, stepping out does a fantastic job clearing the mind.

-As a screenwriter, it’s not travelling from point A to point B that is the most important; it’s the journey.
+As a screenwriter as in life, the most important is not travelling from point A to point B but the journey itself.

-The journey of meeting new people, trying new things, and being wrapped up in an adventure provides aspiring screenwriters with inspiration and material for weeks, months, and even years.
+Meeting new people, trying new things and being embroiled in adventure - however mundane it may be provides aspiring screenwriters with inspiration and material for weeks, months, and even years.

-Above all, another screenwriter can become a great friend, and when mutual trust is established, ideas flow more naturally than ever before.
+Above all, another screenwriter can become a great friend and, when a trusting bond is established, ideas flow more naturally for both of you.